Ze-Long/Ze-Long.github.io/projects/project-1.md

 <img class="Nintendo Switch" src="/images/switch.png">

 The Nintendo Switch is a video game console developed by Nintendo, released worldwide in most regions on March 3, 2017.
-In this case competition, I was tasked to forecast the US sales of Nintendo Switch in the first week in May.
+In this case competition, I was tasked to forecast the US sales of Nintendo Switch in the first week of May.

 The following code is run through Jupyter Notebook.
 I worked with Scikit-Learn, the machine learning framework, to build different regression models to predict the sales amount of Nintendo Switch and evaluated them with cross validation.